ralscha/wamp2spring/README.md

 You find a collection of example applications in the [wamp2spring-demo](https://github.com/ralscha/wamp2spring-demo) GitHub repository.

-## TODO: Things to do before the release
+## Things to do before the release
   * Write documentation
   * Write more tests
   * Write more example applications